Scholarships and Grants

 Vet Services Veterinary Nursing Scholarships

-Successful candidates will receive a scholarship payment towards their study fees and will have the opportunity to complete a minimum of 4 weeks paid practical work experience with Vet Services Hawkes Bay or Vet Services Dannevirke.
+Successful candidates can receive scholarships towards their Veterinary Nursing study fees and will have the opportunity to complete a minimum of 4 weeks paid practical work experience in one of our Vet Services clinics.

 Find out more and apply here!